 Two winners will receive a certificate at the annual Mentoring Circles Program Celebration on May 16, 2019 acknowledging their accomplishments in mentoring.
 In addition, these individuals will be awarded a travel grant of $1,000 sponsored by the ORC and Brigham Research Institute (BRI).

-The award is open to current BWH postdoctoral fellows who mentor BWH postdoctoral appointee(s).
-(Note that participation as a mentor in the MCP is not a prerequisite for eligibility.)
+The award is open to current BWH postdoctoral fellows only.
+(Note that participation as a mentor in the MCP is NOT a prerequisite for eligibility.)

-Postdoc candidates for this award must be nominated by members of the BWH postdoctoral community.
-All BWH postdoctoral appointees are eligible to submit up to one nomination per year.
-A candidate may be nominated by multiple postdocs, which will weigh favorably into award candidacy.
-Self-nomination is not allowed.
-If you qualify for the award, please encourage your postdoctoral mentees to nominate you.
+Postdoc candidates for this award must be nominated by members affiliated with any of the HMS hospitals.
+Faculty can also nominate.
+A candidate may be nominated by multiple people, which will weigh favorably into award candidacy.
+Self-nomination is not allowed; however, we suggest that you encourage lab members that you have mentored to nominate you.

-To nominate a postdoc, postdoctoral appointees should write a letter that provides the following information:
+To nominate a postdoc, write a letter that provides the following information:

-- Name, Department, and email address of postdoctoral appointee and relationship to the nominee
+- Your Name, Department, and email address and relationship to the nominee

 - Name and Department of postdoctoral nominee

 - A brief statement (250-500 words) of the postdoctoral fellow’s mentoring and its impact on the postdoctoral appointee’s development.
 Mentoring can relate to research design and progress, career and professional advice, personal guidance, and/or other aspects of a postdoctoral appointee’s development.
 The statement may also include descriptive accounts of how the nominee has served as a mentor for postdocs generally, and other mentoring examples as appropriate.